kubernetes-sigs/kueue/site/content/en/docs/tasks/troubleshooting/troubleshooting_provreq.md

 - Your cluster has ClusterAutoscaler enabled and ClusterAutoscaler supports ProvisioningRequest API.
 Check your cloud provider's documentation to determine the minimum versions that support ProvisioningRequest.
 If you use GKE, your cluster's version should be at least `1.28.3-gke.1098000`.
 - You use a type of nodes that support ProvisioningRequest.
 It may vary depending on your cloud provider.
-- Kueue's version is at least `0.5.3`
+- Kueue's version is `v0.5.3` or newer.
-- You have enabled the `ProvisioningACC` in [the feature gates configuration](/docs/installation/#change-the-feature-gates-configuration)
+- You have enabled the `ProvisioningACC` in [the feature gates configuration](/docs/installation/#change-the-feature-gates-configuration).

 ## Identifying the Provisioning Request for your job